mcdafydd/scini-cockpit/README.md

 ** NOTE: the named volume is only loaded into the openrov container to work in this environment.
 If you want to make changes to containers other than openrov-cockpit, be careful not to lose changes made inside the writeable, non-persistent layer of a container without a named volume. **

+## Using a Real Elphel Camera

+If you have an Elphel 353 camera on your local network, you may use it by changing the IP address in the `command:` line of the openrov service in `docker-compose-dev.yml`.

 ## Workflow for Other Mock Services

 If you find yourself wanting to edit one of the other services, for example serial-tester, here's one method to get you started: